 - If you have an issue with your Landlord returning the security deposit and the rented unit was in Carbon, IA County then you would be able to sue your landlord in Carbon, IA Small Claims Court (you would also be able to sue your landlord in the small claims court in the county where they live).

 What Kinds of Cases Go to Carbon, IA Small Claims Court?

 You can always sue an individual Carbon, IA Small Claims Court if they live in Carbon, IA County.
 You can always sue a company in Carbon, IA Small Claims Court if their business is located in Carbon, IA County.
 Small claims courts can only hear specific types of cases.
-Most small claims courts can only hear civil cases involving small amounts of money, usually around $10,000 or less.
+Most small claims courts can only hear civil cases involving small amounts of money.
 Carbon, IA Small Claims Court can hear Civil Court Cases, such as:

 - Breach of contract disputes